Jim Frederick

 James Durkin Frederick (November 22, 1971 – July 31, 2014) was an American author and journalist who was an editor for Time magazine.

+Biography

-He was born in Lake Forest, Illinois and graduated from Columbia University in 1993.
+James Durkin Frederick was born in Lake Forest, Illinois, and graduated from Columbia University in 1993.

 In 2010, he wrote the best-selling book Black Hearts: One Platoon's Descent into Madness in Iraq's Triangle of Death, about the Mahmudiyah killings.
 He was married to Time senior editor Charlotte Greensit, whom he met while stationed in London.
 Frederick left Time in 2013, then settled in San Francisco to start a company, Hybrid Vigor Media.